km-saifullah/quick-app/README.md

     c.
 Finally run the main.js file `node main.js`

-Now you are ready to build your own express application according to your needs.
+Now you are ready to build your own express application according to your need.

 Happy Coding...👍